safesoftware/FMETraining/ServerAdmin5Customization/Exercise3_WorkspaceVersioning.md

 Save the workspace and Run the workspace.
 Next, let's publish it to FME Server.

 This time, **DO NOT** use the commit button on the publish wizard.
 You will get a warning that the workspace already exists in the repository, this is ok since we have version control enabled.
-Click Yes to overwrite the workspace, we will commit the workspace using the Web UI in the next step.
+Click Yes to *update* the workspace.
+We will commit the workspace using the Web UI in the next step.

 ![](./Images/5.224.Ex2.PublishtoFMEServer2.png)